NERC-CEH/rse_group/team/100_days.md

 * A bit about banner projects like NC-UK and FDRI
 * To not be seen as a "resource" or "pool", but as humans who can help
-* To make it easier for scientists to "make good decisions" in projects heavily involving software/code
+* To make it easier for scientists to "make good decisions"/adopt good practices in projects heavily involving software/code
-* To shape the digital infrastructure being built as part of FDRI
+* To shape the digital infrastructure being built as part of FDRI.
+The FDRI project aims to ease the process of finding and analysing hydrological data of clear provenance, so closely aligned with us

 ## Roles and functions

-* Context of lots of RSEs or RSE-adjacent attached to groups or projects
+* Context of lots of RSEs or RSE-adjacents attached to groups or projects
+* Flat team structure

 ## Culture building